ros-navigation/docs.nav2.org/tutorials/docs/writing_new_nav2controller_plugin.rst

 2. ``PurePursuitController::setPlan()``

 This method is used to store the global plan and the goal pose (i.e. last pose of the global plan).
-Additionaly it used to transform the global plan into the required frame.
+Additionaly it is used to transform the global plan into the required frame.

 .. code-block:: c++